-Black Duck is an enterprise SCA platform for managing open-source security, license compliance, and code quality risks.
-The Synopsys Software Integrity Group was spun out in 2024 and now operates independently as Black Duck Software.
+Black Duck Software is an enterprise software composition analysis (SCA) platform for managing open-source security, license compliance, and code quality risks.
+As of April 2026, it operates as an independent company after the Synopsys Software Integrity Group spinoff on October 1, 2024.

 What is Black Duck?